Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.TokenValidation/doc/azure-b2c/terms-acceptance-handler.md

 ## Design Choices

-1. **Opt-Out Approach**: It was chosen to enable the Terms Acceptance Handler, by default, for specific policies, and allow opting out, using an attribute.
+1. **Opt-Out Approach**: It was chosen to enable the Terms Acceptance Handler, by default, for specific policies, and allow opting out, using the `[DisableTermsRequirement]` attribute.
 This ensures that terms acceptance is enforced, broadly, across the application, unless explicitly disabled.